LemmyNet/lemmy-ansible/README.md

   IdentitiesOnly yes
 ```

-It is also recommended to disable non-key/password authentication for SSH.<br>
+**Optional**: If not already disabled, it is also recommended to disable non-key/password authentication for SSH.<br>
 run `visudo` and change `PasswordAuthentication yes` to `PasswordAuthentication no`

 next run: